Nasal Congestion & Nasal Blockage Treatment at Northeast Atlanta ENT

-Allergic rhinitis is also referred to as rose fever, hay fever, grass fever, or summertime colds.
+Allergic rhinitis (chronic rhinitis) is also referred to as rose fever, hay fever, grass fever, or summertime colds.
 An allergy is an exaggerated inflammatory response to a certain substance.
 Specifically in the case of a stuffy, congested nose, the allergen is typically pollen, animal dander, mold, or house dust.

 Pollen is often the allergy culprit during the summer, spring, and fall months.

 House dust allergies are the common culprit during the winter months.

 Molds and mold spores can cause symptoms any time throughout the year.